Fame (2009 film): Sophomore year

 As the new school year begins, it shows the dancers all practicing in a circle, but once it is Kevin's turn, he is out-shone and is forced to go back in his original spot.

 In music class, Victor is having trouble sticking to the right music, and adds his own spin on whatever he is playing, which doesn't sit well with Mr. Cranston.

 In theater class, Malik talks about his dead sister, Ayanna, causing Mr. Dowd to ask questions that he refuses to answer.
 Malik then leaves, stating that he's going to be famous, no matter what anyone else says.

 Meanwhile, Denise is playing her classical piano, but then starts to sing, assuming she is alone. ('Out Here on My Own') When she leaves, it is revealed to the audience that Malik was watching the whole time.
 He brings her to Victor and convinces her to sing for the album that they are producing.
 She agrees to it, as long as her strict father doesn't find out.

 At a Halloween party, Malik plays the song, but says the vocals are "anonymous", upsetting Denise, which confuses Malik.
 Later, Joy is in Central Park drinking beer.
-She gets up and does a rap, vomiting at the end of it.
+She gets drunk, gets up, and does a rap, vomiting at the end of it.
 Neil captures this in his documentary and presents it to the class.
 Marco asks Jenny out on a date (though not for the first time).
 She agrees to go with him to dinner at his father's restaurant, where she convinces him to play a song and sing on the piano.
 He does ('Try'), and she gives him a money tip.
 The sophomore year ends with them kissing.